axeluhl/sailing-analytics/wiki/info/landscape/amazon-ec2.md

 ## Important Servers, Hostnames

 - Web Server / Central Reverse Proxy: reachable through SSH to sapsailing.com:22
-- Database Servers: dbserver.internal.sapsailing.com (archive server winddb on port 10201, all other slow/archived DBs on 10202, hidden replica of "live" replica set on 10203), mongo0.internal.sapsailing.com, mongo1.internal.sapsailing.com
+- Database Servers: dbserver.internal.sapsailing.com (archive server winddb on port 10201 and replica set "winddb", all other slow/archived DBs on 10202 for replica set "slow", hidden replica of "live" replica set on 10203), mongo0.internal.sapsailing.com (replica set "live"), mongo1.internal.sapsailing.com (replica set "live")
 - RabbitMQ Server: rabbit.internal.sapsailing.com
-- MySQL DB (mainly for Bugzilla): mysql.internal.sapsailing.com (currently co-deployed on the same old instance that also runs RabbitMQ, hence currently mysql.internal.sapsailing.com and rabbit.internal.sapsailing.com refer to the same instance)
+- MariaDB (mainly for Bugzilla): mysql.internal.sapsailing.com
-- Hudson Build Server: called "Build/Test/Dev", running a Hudson instance reachable at ``hudson.sapsailing.com`` and a test instance of the SAP Sailing Analytics available under ``dev.sapsailing.com``
+- Hudson Build Server: called "Build/Dev", running a Hudson instance reachable at ``hudson.sapsailing.com`` and a test instance of the SAP Sailing Analytics available under ``dev.sapsailing.com``
-- Additional "Build Slaves" launched by the Hudson Build Server: Named ``Hudson Ubuntu Slave``, used to run individual build jobs
+- A central sailing application replica set called "security_service" reachable at ``security-service.sapsailing.com`` which is the hub for security-related information such as the user and groups database with permissions and roles, entity ownerships, as well as access control lists
+- Self-service at ``my.sapsailing.com`` which currently is the default server name used by the Sail Insight app, as two dedicated hosts running the replica set
+- Three multi-server instances shared by several sailing application replica sets, spread across all three availability zones (AZs) of eu-west-1

 ## Landscape Overview